svlad-90/livelooping/md/input-controller/input-controller.md

 Selecting the preset applies the stored preset's parameters.
 As some of them are visible in the view, their values will be also updated:

 ![Updated parameter values](./resources/updated-parameter-values.jpg)

+**Note!** Selecting the preset will reset the input audio pan to the center.

 ----